Last updated on January 7th, 2021 at 12:56 pm

-To be very accurate, not all the bodybuilders are wearing a lifting belt, but many of them are wearing them because of personal preferences or because of some BroScience.
+To be very accurate, not all the bodybuilders wear a lifting belt while training, but many of them are wearing them because of personal preferences or because of some BroScience.

 There can be many personal reasons behind wearing a belt all the time, let’s discuss some practical benefits and myths.

 Lifting belts are definitely helpful in improving performance, that’s the reason powerlifters wear them.
 For deadlifts, wearing a belt increases intra-abdominal pressure by about 15%, and for squats, it increases the intra-abdominal pressure by about 30%–40% more than lifting heavy weights beltless.

 But, bodybuilding is not about lifting heavy-ass weights in every single training session.
 Instead, bodybuilding is more about muscle isolation and establishing a mind-muscle connection for greater hypertrophy gains.

 In short, you do not require to wear lifting belts all the time, introduce them to your training while HEAVY compound lifts like squats, deadlifts, overhead press, etc.

 Lifting belts do play an important role in injury prevention, but that too applicable while heavy lifts only.